 Berkeley Patients Group was forced to move from its longtime home on San Pablo Avenue because it was located too near a school.
 It is currently remodeling another building on San Pablo and plans to open soon.
 It started up a delivery service while it was closed, and plans to continue that even after its new site opens.

 In the uncertain climate, a number of cannabis operations opened up in Berkeley without regard to the zoning laws.
-In addition to 3Pgs and 40 Acres, another business opened up at 1515 Dwight Street.
+In addition to 3PGs and Forty Acres, another business opened up at 1515 Dwight Street.
 Currently, there are at least 12 organizations that deliver medical cannabis throughout Berkeley.

 Berkeley Patients Group finds new home on San Pablo (08.09.12]

 Berkeley orders two cannabis collectives to shut down [02.22.12]